 If you take your LGPS pension later than your normal retirement age, it's increased because it's being paid later.

-You can choose to take your pension before you are 75 but if you choose not to; your pension will automatically be paid when you reach 75.
+You can choose to take your pension before you are 75 but if you choose not to; your pension will be automatically paid when you reach 75.
 More information about this is available from the Pensions team.

 The flexible retirement rules of LGPS mean that, in certain circumstances, it is possible for you to receive some or all of your retirement benefits and to continue working.
 If you wish to apply to reduce your hours without accessing your pension benefits you should apply using the Flexible Working Policy.